-With May being Mental Health Month, we couldn’t think of a better time to go over the relationship between mental health and substance use disorders.
-Today, we’re talking about co-occurring disorders.
+May is Mental Health Month, and today we’re talking about co-occurring disorders.
 Let’s start from the top, shall we?

 What is a Co-Occurring Disorder?

 Co-occurring disorders involve the co-existence of a mental health disorder and a substance use disorder.
 Also known as dual diagnosis, co-occurring disorders require professional evaluation and treatment.
 Common co-occurring disorders include depression disorder and alcoholism, panic disorder and sedative abuse, and methamphetamine-induced psychosis.
-Treatment for dual diagnosis conditions depends greatly on the substance of abuse and mental illness in question, with pharmacotherapeutic and psychotherapeutic treatments both used in different cases.
+Treatment for dual diagnosis conditions depends greatly on the substance of abuse and mental illness in question.

 Correct diagnosis is always the first step, so let’s take a look at five signs pointing towards a co-occurring disorder.